-Every retail investor holding a position in AMC wants to know, when will shorts cover their positions?
-And I don’t blame you.
+Every retail investor holding a position in AMC wants to know, when will shorts close their positions?

-See, it’s like saying, “when will retail investors sell their positions”?
+See, it’s like saying, “when will retail investors sell their positions?”

 Let’s get started!

 You’ve been holding through the ups and downs and even buying the dips.

 What do retail investors need to do to squeeze hedge funds out of their money?

 Are shorts obligated to close their positions?

 Now, there are currently no rules regarding how long a short can hold before closing out their position.

 This is rare and only occurs if the the seller isn’t paying the interest fee, or the interest fee is ridiculously high.

 “A short position may be maintained as long as the investor is able to honor the margin requirements and pay the required interest and the broker lending the shares allows them to be borrowed.” – Investopedia